TIZadid/multitenancy-fastAPI/README.md

-# event-management
+# Multi-Tenancy
-event management service
+Multi Tenancy in FastAPI